 Random sampling technique was used in picking the employees on which the data was to be collected.
-Thus respondents were then randomly selected from staff in Equity bank Kakamega branch.
-Sampling design was preferred bias in the process so as to achieve maximum precision which gave the research constraints of the study.
-Equity bank senior management and other staff were also to be interviewed.
+Thus respondents were then randomly selected from staff in Equity bank Kisumu branch.
+Sampling design was preferred in the process so as to achieve maximum precision.
+Equity bank senior management and other staff were also interviewed.